 \section{General simulation scenarios}

 In this section, we discuss the differences between simulation scenarios where the quantum switch acts on general quantum channels, on only part of general quantum channels, or on quantum instruments, highlighting how they relate to the action of the quantum switch on unitary channels.
-We also demonstrate how the switch simulation that we introduced in the circuit of Eq.~\eqref{cc::ourcircuit} fits into this context.
+We also demonstrate how the switch simulation that we introduced in the circuit in Eq.~\eqref{cc::ourcircuit} related to Thm.~\ref{thm::go} fits into this context.